 “As well as Saquisili, an hour or so to the south of Quito is the town of Latacunga.
 Home to a bustling indigenous market, this is the place to see how rural Ecuadorians live.
 The market is a matter of function over form – it isn’t pretty, but its array of fruit, vegetables and grains is interesting and there is an authenticity there that you won’t find at just any market.
 Here the vendors and buyers alike dress in distinct clothing and have the dark hair and small stature common to many Andean communities.” – Catherine, Llama Travel

-Top 10 tips for buying South American souvenirs
+Top 10 tips for souvenir shopping in South America

 - Bargain with respect.
 Ask your guide about accepted haggling standards, as this differs from country to country.

 - Be aware of your belongings.
 Markets can have pickpockets, with tourists often appearing as attractive targets.
 To minimise the risk to yourself, do not walk around with expensive-looking jewellery or cameras around your neck, and leave passports and valuables in the hotel safe.

 - Save some room in your suitcase!
 Even if you are not a shopaholic, you are bound to find some artwork, clothing or a bottle of Pisco with your name on it.